Capital stocks and fixed capital consumption, UK: 2024

 Back to table of contents

-2. UK net capital stock
+2. UK net capital stock in 2023

-Machinery, equipment, and weapon systems
+Machinery, equipment and weapons systems

 Dwellings